There are so many packing lists on the internet for climbing Kilimanjaro.

 1. Make sure you have a fantastic pair of boots, preferably with ankle support.

 They don't have to be the top brand, best boots in the world ever, but they must be worn in and they have to be the most comfortable things you've ever put on your feet, as you will be wearing them all day, every day on inclines.
-There are parts of the climb (especially on the Machame route) that were loose sand and scree, Ill fitting shoes will only increase your chance of twisting an ankle or similar.
+There are parts of the climb that were loose sand and scree, ill fitting shoes will only increase your chance of twisting an ankle or similar.
 My boots fitted perfectly and I still managed to injure myself!

-2. A pair of shoes to wear around camp, ideally also with good grip.
+2. A pair of shoes to wear around camp.

 (do not wear cotton, it won't wick away moisture, does not dry at high altitude and will make you feel cold if the temperature changes)